samhavens/edu_tech/README.md

 * [The Rise of Open Curriculum] (https://medium.com/bright/the-rise-of-open-curriculum-68959f08380d)  "What do personal computers, cell phones, and digital cameras have in common?
 They all started on the fringes.
 Then they hit a tipping point and, suddenly, they were everywhere.
 This past year, I believe “open curriculum” - or curriculum that is free and adaptable - hit a similar tipping point in K-12 education.
 For the first time, more school districts chose an open curriculum over work developed by traditional publishers, like Pearson."

 * [Versal] (https://versal.com/) Create interactive online lessons

+* [As Coursera Evolves, Colleges Stay On and Investors Buy In] (http://chronicle.com/blogs/wiredcampus/as-coursera-evolves-colleges-stay-on-and-investors-buy-in/57267)